 As for the rest of my low carb story that I didn't talk about...I am thankful to have started my journey on Atkins.
 It lead me down the path to discover what was really good for my body, mind, and soul.
 I don't "do Atkins" anymore.
 I have discovered that a more Paleo template of eating works best for me, gravitating more toward Primal on most days.
 I keep experimenting all the time with what foods make me feel the best and how I react to them.
 Since we're all different self-experimentation is the only way to know for sure what you will thrive on.
 Perhaps in my next post I will explain why this lifestyle change is so important to me personally, and why I want to help spread the word that conventional wisdom about food and health needs a major overhaul.

 Hey there, this is Lisa.
 I am not a doctor, and I do not play one on TV.
-Don't take my word for anything until you check with your own physician (preferably one that believes in whole food eating).
+Don't take my word for anything until you check with your own physician (preferably one who believes in low carb, whole food eating).
 No grains, legumes, sugar.
 Call it what you will, but I call it vibrant living.
 I love beauty and good things.
 Delicious never hurts.
 Bacon.
 That is all.